xiaotong0329/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
-* Only the name is searched.
+* Both the name and attributes can be searched.
 * Only full words will be matched e.g. `Han` will not match `Hans`
-* Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
+* Persons matching at least one name keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
+* Persons matching ALL the attribute keywords will be returned (i.e. `AND` search). e.g. `Year 3 vegetarian` will return all the students who are both `Year 3` and `Vegetarian`

 Examples:
 * `find John` returns `john` and `John Doe`